Understanding the Wildfire Risk

 Develop a Wildfire Emergency Plan

-Your HOA should have a comprehensive emergency plan that includes specific protocols for wildfires.
+Your HOA’s Emergency Plans should include specific protocols for wildfires.
 This plan should detail evacuation procedures, communication strategies, and roles and responsibilities for board members and volunteers.

 Key Components of a Wildfire Emergency Plan